SaraTisell/wwq/README.md

 * Content
   * Welcome text and short description about the site.
   * Button for opening the rules in an modal.
+    * The user will be challenged with 10 different questions, where each question has three options and one correct answer.
+    * The user has 10 seconds to answer each question before it self moving to the next question and no score will be collected.
+    * If the user select the correct answer the score will be increased with 1 point.
+    * If the user select the wrong answer the score will be decreased with 1 point.
+    * The total score will be displayed after the quiz is completed.
   * Link to go to the quiz page and start the quiz directly.